dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 ## About technology

 The library exists of React components.
 The newer components are written as functional components, with [React hooks](https://reactjs.org/docs/hooks-intro.html).
-This was added to React version 16.8 and have become the new standard of React.
+This was added to React version 16.8 and has become the new standard of React.

 Files in the library were first written in JavaScript using [PropTypes](https://reactjs.org/docs/typechecking-with-proptypes.html) to define component types.
 For newer components we adopt using [TypeScript](https://www.typescriptlang.org/), substituting the use of PropTypes.